Avanade/NTangle/docs/SqlServer.md

 This official [documentation](https://docs.microsoft.com/en-us/sql/relational-databases/track-changes/about-change-data-capture-sql-server) describes the Microsoft SQL Server CDC-capabilities.

 In addition, this [article](https://www.mssqltips.com/sqlservertip/5212/sql-server-temporal-tables-vs-change-data-capture-vs-change-tracking--part-2/) provides an excellent overview of the Microsoft SQL Server CDC-capabilities and walks through the process of setting up and using to aid in the fundamental understanding of this _key_ dependent capability.

+_Note:_ the [SQL Server Agent service](https://learn.microsoft.com/en-us/sql/ssms/agent/start-stop-or-pause-the-sql-server-agent-service) must be running for CDC to function correctly.

 <br/>